 Key #1: Minimize Brain Power Expended

-Too many students have made this mistake already: they don’t study (or barely study) for IR, then kill their mental stamina during this section.
-When quant and verbal roll around, they’re mentally exhausted and what was already a hard test becomes impossible.
+Too many students have made this mistake already: they don’t study (or barely study) for Integrated Reasoning, then kill their mental stamina during this section.
+When Quant and Verbal roll around, they’re mentally exhausted and what was already a hard test becomes impossible.

 What’s a good-enough score?
-As of March 2014, the general consensus is to aim for a 4 or higher on IR; if you’re planning to apply to a top-10 school, aim for a 5 or higher.
+As of March 2014, the general consensus is to aim for a 4 or higher on Integrated Reasoning; if you’re planning to apply to a top-10 school, aim for a 5 or higher.
 (The top score on IR is an 8.)
+Read more

 We are happy to announce that the latest version of our free GMAT app, Pocket GMAT Flashcards, is now available for download via the App store!
 New updates include: